Efficiency Heating & Cooling

 Top 5 Signs Your Furnace Needs Repair

-Knowing when to call for professional help for a furnace repair HVAC service can save you time, money, and discomfort.
+Knowing when to call for professional help for a furnace repair or HVAC service can save you time, money, and discomfort.
 Here are five key signs that you need furnace repairs:

-Sign | Description | Potential Issue |
+Description | Potential Issue |

 ---|---|---|

-Strange Noises | Unusual sounds like banging, squealing, rattling, or grinding. | Loose belt, worn bearings, malfunctioning blower motor, or other mechanical problems. |
+Unusual sounds, such as banging, squealing, rattling, or grinding. | Loose belt, worn bearings, malfunctioning blower motor, or other mechanical problems. |

-Inconsistent Heating | Some rooms are significantly hotter or colder than others, or the furnace struggles to maintain a consistent temperature. | Airflow issues, duct problems, failing thermostat, or improperly sized furnace. |
+Inconsistent Heating | Some rooms are significantly hotter or colder than others, or the furnace struggles to maintain a consistent temperature throughout the house. | Airflow issues, duct problems, a failing thermostat, or an improperly sized furnace. |

 Yellow Pilot Light (Gas Furnaces) | A yellow or flickering pilot light, instead of a steady blue flame. | Incomplete combustion, dirty burner, misaligned thermocouple, or other issues that could lead to carbon monoxide leaks. |